 Future water consumption trends

-- However, the refill revolution is expected to return to focus, and messaging will be important to show that the dispense industry is well positioned to be the solution for low-plastic, sustainable water provision in a war that is primarily being waged on single use packaging.
+The refill revolution is expected to return to focus, and messaging will be important to show that the dispense industry is well positioned to be the solution for low-plastic, sustainable water provision.

 For further market information contact www.zenithglobal.com